 Harrison King From Russia’s annexation of Crimea in 2014, to the ongoing war of attrition in eastern Ukraine, to speculations about a possible Russian incursion into Estonia or Latvia to test NATO’s resolve, talk of borders dominates current discussions about politics in the post-Soviet space.
 While some conflicts appear to be recent developments with shallower … Continue reading Bolshevik Borders and Post-Soviet Nationalism: A Tale of Two Neighbors

 Interview with David Albahari By Natasha Sardzoska David Albahari (1948 - ) is a Serbian writer with Sephardic Jewish origins.
 He was born in Peć, has graduated at the University of Belgrade and lived in Zemun in Serbia and Calgary in Canada.
 He also a literary translator from English.
-His collection of short stories Description of … Continue reading BALKAN CULTURE IS AMALGAM OF SEPHARDIC KITCHEN AND MUSIC
+His collection of short stories Description of … Continue reading BALKAN CULTURE IS AMALGAM OF SEPHARDIC CUISINE AND MUSIC

 In the run-up to the conference on ‘Borders and administrative legacy’, an interdisciplinary summer school which I attended last July came to my mind.
 Annually, the Paris-based Centre interdisciplinaire d'études et de recherches sur l'Allemagne (CIERA), the Willy Brandt Center for German and European Studies in Wrocław and the Department of History of Eastern and … Continue reading “Education begins the gentleman, but reading, good company and reflection must finish him.”
 John Locke